fkm/requirejs-plugin-modernizr/README.md

 I have created a [fork](https://github.com/fkm/Modernizr) until I figure out a way to co-exist with the Modernizr builder.

+**Update**: All modules are now prefixed.
+The builder is still reluctant, but should work 'soon'.

 ## Installation
 Add the following entries to your `bower.json` file.